Why You Need To Drink Water For Healthy Teeth

 Your Mouth Stays Clean

 There is nothing worse than having a mouth filled with food particles and bacteria.
 There are a few reasons for this.
 First, you’re not brushing and flossing your teeth properly and you don’t drink enough water, meaning your saliva levels are likely to remain low.
-Drinking water for healthy teeth maintains high saliva levels which mean better food digestion, owing to a clean and healthy mouth.
+Drinking water for healthy teeth maintains high saliva levels which means better food digestion, owing to a clean and healthy mouth.

 Restores Strong Tooth Enamel

 Your tooth enamel has higher mineral content, more than your bones.
-Water contains traces of fluoride that strengthens your enamel.
+Water contains traces of fluoride that strengthen your enamel.
 A strong enamel will protect those pearly whites so you can show off your smile in public.
 This is another reason why you need to drink more water.

 Reduces Dry Mouth

 A lack of saliva in the mouth can also introduce a condition called dry mouth.
 Formally known as xerostomia, it’s a condition where dental plaque builds inside the mouth because there is a lack of saliva to digest your food.
 Dental plaque builds from food debris, and plaque contains harmful bacteria that coats your teeth and can develop into cavities.
-Therefore, you must stay hydrated through drinking water for healthy teeth.
+Therefore, you must stay hydrated by drinking water for healthy teeth.

 Lowers pH Level